top of page

 • Variants: A350-800/900/1000

-• You will experience it if: international flights or long haul flights
+• Chances of Boarding: international flights or long haul flights

 A380-800